Join us in shaping a climate resilient future for Pōneke | Wellington

 the city and the sea

-The Community Adaptation Planning Programme led by Wellington City Council is designed to make sure our communities are resilient and sustainable over the next 100 years.
+Local Climate Adaptation Planning, a programme led by Wellington City Council, is designed to make sure our communities are resilient and sustainable over the next 100 years.

 The programme supports proactive adaptation in areas of the city most at risk from the impacts of climate change.
 Impacts like floods, slips, and seawater moving further onto land during storms are expected to be more intense in the future as sea levels rise and weather patterns change.